Limit distribution of the sample volume fraction of Boolean set: Introduction

 The above questions involve the $\nu_0$-dimensional Lebesgue measure of intersections $\Xi \cap H_{\nu_0} \cap (\lambda A)$ which may be very singular random sets in general.
 It seems that further assumptions in addition to those in Theorems \ref{thm1} and \ref{thm2} on $\Xi$ are needed to consider the behavior on the hyperplanes.
-In the present work, we introduce a class of {\it randomly homothetic} $\Xi$ having the form as in \eqref{Theta0} except that $\Xi^0$ is {\it random} bounded set, independent of $R$ with tail behavior as in \eqref{Theta0}, $1 < \alpha < 2$.
-We prove (see Theorem \ref{thm3} for precise formulation) that for such $\Xi$, $\widehat p_{\lambda, A} (H_{\nu_0}) $ in \eqref{volumefgamma} has an $\alpha_{0}$-stable limit distribution with
+In the present work, we introduce a class of {\it randomly homothetic} $\Xi$ having the form as in \eqref{Theta0} except that $\Xi^0$ is a {\it random} bounded closed set, independent of $R$ with tail behavior as in \eqref{2volf}, $1 < \alpha < 2$.
+We prove (see Theorem~\ref{thm3} and Corollary~\ref{cor3} for precise formulations) that for such $\Xi$, $\widehat p_{\lambda, A} (H_{\nu_0}) $ in \eqref{volumefgamma} has an $\alpha_{0}$-stable limit distribution with

 for $\alpha < 1 + \frac{\nu_0}{\nu}$, and a Gaussian limit distribution for $\alpha > 1 + \frac{\nu_0}{\nu}$.
-Particularly, for $\nu_0 = \nu$, $\alpha_{0} = 1 + (\alpha -1) = \alpha $ as in Theorem \ref{thm1}.
+Particularly, for $\nu_0 = \nu$, $\alpha_{0} = 1 + (\alpha -1) = \alpha $ as in Theorem~\ref{thm1}.